madelinebriere/docker-tutorial/README.md

 If you visit the page localhost:80, you should now see the static webpage!

 ### Making Changes
 Try following the instructions listed on the static webpage.
-Once you have made these changes in the `static-webapp` folder, run `docker ps -a` and find the docker container with the status 'Up.'
+Once you have made these changes in the `1-static-webapp` folder, run `docker ps -a` and find the docker container with the status 'Up.'
 Run the following commands to get a fresh start:

 `docker stop <container_id>`